Package Leaflet: Information for the User

 Do not use this medication after the expiration date that appears on the packaging after CAD.
 The expiration date is the last day of the month indicated.

-Medications should not be disposed of through drains or in the trash.
-Dispose of the packaging and medications you no longer need at the SIGRE collection point of the pharmacy.
-If in doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
-By doing so, you will help protect the environment.
+Medicines should not be disposed of through wastewater or household waste.
+Deposit the packaging and any unused medication in the SIGRE collection point at the pharmacy.
+In case of doubt, ask your pharmacist how to dispose of the packaging and any unused medication.
+This will help protect the environment.

-Composition of Septrin 80 mg/400 mg tablets
+Composition of Septrin 80 mg/400 mg Tablets

-Appearance of the product and contents of the packaging
+Appearance of the Product and Package Contents

 PVC/Aluminum blisters of 20 and 100 tablets.